 This course is designed to explore Arkansas' plants and animals.
 Hands on activities, dissections, plant and animal identification, and outside adventures credit this course a unique view of science.
-The curriculum begins with the anatomy and physiology of plants then shifts to invertebrate and vertebrate zoology.
+The curriculum begins with invertebrate and vertebrate zoology then shifts to the anatomy and physiology of plants.
 Invertebrate zoology examines insects, worms, jellyfish, and sponges.
 Vertebrate zoology investigates amphibians, fish, reptiles, birds and mammals.